richwrightnyc/DiagnosticTool/README.md

 # DiagnosticTool

-written for The Mac Support Store written by Rich Wright
+written for The Mac Support Store by Rich Wright

 # Scope
 This tool is intended to help automate Macintosh diagnostics.
 It relies heavily on system_profiler to pull relevent information about the host machine and generates a report with this information.